 A celebration of life will be held at the First Methodist Church in Fort Walton Beach, Saturday 30 November 2019 at 11:00am with visitation beginning at 10:00am.
 Reception will follow after the service in the Fellowship Hall.
 In lieu of flowers Jacque and her family would appreciate a contribution to St. Jude’s Children Hospital or the First Methodist Church’s Generation to Generation capital fund.

-To send flowers to Jacquelyn's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jacquelyn Fay Ifland, please visit our floral store.